 Here my packing list of what I planned for my attire for two weeks, this includes what I would wear on the plane:

 Most of these items (and more) easily fit into my K-12 Kat Pack Backkpack.
 Here is a picture of what I was able to get into my Red Oxx K-12.

 The only things not shown which would have easily fit in the Gator were sunglasses, my phone and a water bottle/filter which I did not get since this trip did not materialize.

 I would have worn the neck wallet after going through the scan at the airport and either kept that on or put the contents in the deep zip pocket of my skirt.

 The Gator was much lighter than I anticipated and the K-12 was somewhat heavier.
 I did put the clothing pack at the bottom but may need to consider taking out a t-shirt and/or one skirt or change my loungewear into something lighter.
 Another consideration would have been to put my undies cube and makeup bag into the Gator to help lighten the load on my back.

 Now I know I can be ready for a flight to Nepal quickly as I’ve already packed for it using my Gator and K-12.
 Both of these have been my EDC at various times for various reasons, and I really love using them.
 You will notice that I’m partial to the Mariner Blue color; however, my Lil Roy and

-Nomad are both in the Amethyst color (now Violet), but I opted not to use these for this trip.
+Nomad are both in the Amethyst color (now Iris), but I opted not to use these for this trip.
 I also had thought about using my black Chica instead of the Gator, but as I would need a water bottle and filter for this trip, the Gator allowed me more access to the contents.
 Those were the deciding factors for choosing the Gator.